robert-mccarthy-ca/modern-druid/README.md

 Today, industrial agriculture degrades the soil and environments with pesticides and fertilizers.
 They've nearly wiped out the bees and other insects we rely on for pollination.
 Monocrop agriculture is extremely susceptible to complete failure in the face of extremes of weather.
 The old ways have failed.

 Time to train a generation to produce food by tending the land instead of degrading it.
 Making people pay for the privilege of eating doesn't have to be a business model anymore.
 Time for a changing of the guard.
 Compete with free or go out of business.

+And if we can save communities more on food than we cost in carbon credits, we become a very easy sell to communities worldwide.
+Providing carbon credit demand to meet our supply, to keep prices from dropping to unsustainably low levels.
+And, by starting at the bottom, we can do this without the need to coordinate or even consult with global governments or their fossil fuel sponsors.
+We could start from the local community scale and go up from there instead of going from the top down, building momentumas we go.
+Meeting that goal would position us as not just as the cheapest solution, but one that solves several crises simultaneaously alongside the climate crisis, and cheaper than paying for food like they do today.
+A path to global deployment and global repair with or without ethical or effective political leadership.
+By utilizing voluntary markets funded by private citizens and corporations.

 ---